 Nemiers is the most flaming (literally – you will see fire here) rock bar in Latvia, with rock bands and DJs playing loudly most nights.
 It’s the sort of bar where wild dancing on the counter is not only allowed, but even recommended, and we love it for that.

 This is everything that sums up Berlin to perfection.
 The place is always open late, they make really good cocktails and the staff are super welcoming.
 You could just as easily see someone come in and play some music as you could dogs running around while their owners enjoy a drink.
+Dive bars in Europe don’t get much better than this.

 This is a great place to chill out with locals and drink seriously reasonably priced drinks served by staff who are always super friendly and will make you feel welcome.
 Upstairs you’ll find a great selection of beers; it’s the sort of place you can lose hours talking with good friends.